robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

         json.dump(r.json(), f)
 ```

-This is an excerpt from the resulting JSON file.
-For each exchange, the `pairs` field lists all other coins that the key coin can be traded with.
+This is an excerpt from the resulting JSON file – for each exchange, the `pairs` field lists all other coins that the key coin can be traded with:

 ```json
 "Data":{